Lombiq/Gulp-Extensions/Docs/JsTargets.md

-This helper makes it possible to copy one or multiple javascript files to a destination folder, after applying a code analyzer (ESLint) on it.
+This helper makes it possible to copy one or multiple javascript files to a destination folder, after applying linting (with [ESLint](https://eslint.org/)) on it.

 Looking for something similar for .NET?
 Check out our [.NET Analyzers project](https://github.com/Lombiq/.NET-Analyzers).